-For the 2024-25 charging year we have maintained this structure and the new menu-based tariffs are laid out and will be billed in this way.
+For the 2025-26 charging year we have maintained this structure and the new menubased tariffs are laid out and will be billed in this way.
 Site specific tariffs that are outside the menu-based range would also be presented and billed in this way.

-Updated wholesale tariffs and avoided costs: Again this year, we have updated our NAV bulk tariffs to incorporate our 2024025 published Wholesale Charges and our avoided costs using bottom-up three year averaging where possible.
+Updated wholesale tariffs and avoided costs: Again this year, we have updated our NAV bulk tariffs to incorporate our 2025/26 published Wholesale Charges and our avoided costs using bottom-up three year averaging where possible.
 Detailed explanations for how we assess these costs and what they cover is provided later in this document.
-For information our 2024-25 Wholesale tariffs for water have increased by 11.7% compared to 2023-24 and for wastewater have increased by 5.6% compared to 2023-24.